 What is the treatment for placenta previa?

 Once diagnosed, placenta previa will usually require bed rest for the mother and frequent hospital visits.
 Depending on the gestational age, steroid shots may be given to help mature the baby’s lungs.
-If the bleeding cannot be controlled, an immediate cesarean delivery is usually done regardless of the length of the pregnancy.
+If the mother experiences bleeding that cannot be controlled, an immediate cesarean delivery is usually done regardless of the length of the pregnancy.
 Some marginal previas can be delivered vaginally, although complete or partial previas would require a cesarean delivery.

 Most physicians recommend women who are experiencing placenta previa to: